Nigel Coates (architect): Academic career

 He was Unit Master at the Architectural Association from 1978 to 1988.
 From 1995 to 2011 he was Professor and Head of the Department of Architecture at the Royal College of Art and in 2011 was made Emeritus Professor.
 In 2012 Nigel Coates was awarded the RIBA Annie Spink Award in recognition of an outstanding contribution to architectural education.
 He is Chair of the Academic Court at the London School of Architecture.

+Personal life

+Coates is gay, crediting his architectural style to "having to try extra hard to accept who I was."
+He has been called "the most prominent gay architect of his generation" by Simon Gedye, chair of the Sheffield Civic Trust.